dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 Now that probe data could be read, the UI could be replicated.

-In my initial testing, I thought I was going crazy as I was seeing the same key printed multiple times, as I was iterating over a map where this is supposed to be hashed to the same slot.
-After looking for a bug in the display code, I realized that the keys must not be the same, even though they looked to be when they were printed to the screen: some other unintended data must have been making it into the string buffer, and "garbling the keys".
+In initial testing, there was a confusing bug where the same key was printed multiple times.
+It was iterating over a map where these apparently identical keys were supposed to be hashed to the same slot.

+After finding no bug in the displays code, it seemed that the keys must actually not be the same, even though they looked to be when they were printed to the screen.
+Some other unintended data must have been making it into the string buffer, and "garbling the keys".

-I had mostly been testing with one request at a time, but once I started to script sending requests to the test Memcached instance, the pattern became much more obvious.
+Early tests were mostly with one request at a time, but once this was scripted to increase the call rate and vary the keys, the pattern became much more obvious.

-In the case of the string, it is meant to be a pointer from its `const char *` type signature, though earlier in `process__command`, it is `const void *`.
+In the case of the string, its `const char *` signature, which would hint at a string though is possibly a byte array.
+The earlier use of `process__command`, had `const void *` in its signature, which would be standard for indicating arbitrary data.

-Both signatures often refer to byte arrays of either binary or string data.
+Both signatures often refer to byte arrays of either binary or string data though, so the context of the data received here depends on the context that the probe is calling it from.

 In either case, it is necessary to read this data into a buffer.
 For this we declare a buffer inside of a struct: